Chevrolet Camaro: Fourth generation (1993–2002)

 Production of the F-Body platform was discontinued due to slowing sales, a deteriorating market for sports coupés, and plant overcapacity, but an entirely new platform went on sale in 2009.
-The B4C Special Service Package for police agencies was carried over from the 3rd generation & sold between 1993 and 2002.
+The B4C Special Service Package for police agencies was carried over from the third-generation and marketed between 1993 and 2002.

 Fifth generation (2010–2015)

 The Camaro received a complete redesign and new platform in 2009 for the 2010 model year and fifth generation.
 Based on the 2006 Camaro Concept and 2007 Camaro Convertible Concept, production of the fifth-generation Camaro was approved on August 10, 2006.
 The Oshawa Car Assembly plant in the city of Oshawa, Ontario, Canada, began producing the new Camaro which went on sale in spring of 2009 as a 2010 model year vehicle.

+The new body used styling cues from the 1969 Camaro, including the grille, roof styling, quarter windows, and side trim.
+Unlike the 1969 model and the 2006 concept, the production model's quarter windows were fixed and hid a thick B-pillar behind the glass.